codenewhaven/pathways-workshop/README.md

 Then, **open the GitHub application**.
 We can find the application either on the Desktop or by hitting the Windows key (between Ctrl and Alt on your keyboard) and typing in "github" followed by hitting the `Enter` key.
 Once you've opened the application, go ahead and sign in using the account you've just created.

+Now that we're signed in, you can close the GitHub application.
+We'll come back to it later when it's time to publish.

 ## 2. Building Webpage

 Now we're ready to build your webpage!